dinoboy197/CarND-Advanced-Lane-Lines/README.md

 Once raw camera images have been distortion-corrected, gradient-thresholded, and perspective-transformed, the result is ready to have lane lines identified.

 I used two methods of identifying lane lines in a thresholded binary image and fitting with a polynomial.
-The first method identifies pixels by a naive sliding window detection algorithm; the second method identifies pixels by starting with a previous line fit as a starting point.
+The first method identifies pixels by a naive sliding window detection algorithm; the second method identifies pixels by starting with a previous line fit.
 Both methods use common code in [`fit_lane_line_polynomials()`](https://github.com/dinoboy197/CarND-Advanced-Lane-Lines/blob/master/find_lanes.py#L221-L272) to pick the method to use, and fall back to naive sliding window search if the previous line fit does not perform.

 In the first method, [`fit_lane_line_polynomial()`](https://github.com/dinoboy197/CarND-Advanced-Lane-Lines/blob/master/find_lanes.py#L126-L180), the thresholded binary image is scanned on nine individual horizontal slices of the image.
 Slices start at the bottom and move up, selecting from the nearest to farthest point on the road.
 In each slice, a box starts at the horizontal location with the most highlighted pixels, and moves to the left or right at each step "up" the image based where most of the highlighted pixels in the box are detected, with some constraints on how far to the left or right the image can move and how big the windows are.
 Any pixels caught in each sliding window are used for a 2nd degree polynomial curve fit.
 This method is performed twice for each image, to attempt to capture both left and right lanes.